Chain data

 timestamp | the timestamp of the block | timestamp |

-date | a calculated value - the date of the block | datetime |
+date | the timestamp as a date (calculated) | datetime |

 transactionHash | the transaction’s hash containing this trace | hash |

-transactionIndex | the zero-indexed position of the transaction in the block | blknum |
+transactionIndex | the zero-indexed position of the transaction in the block | txnum |

-traceAddress | a particular trace’s address in the trace tree | string[] |
+traceAddress | a particular trace’s address in the trace tree | uint64[] |

 subtraces | the number of children traces that the trace hash | uint64 |